Prague Ontology Engineering Meetup 2024 (POEM 2024)

 Date: Wednesday, 6 November 2024, from 9.00 to 14.00

-Location: Prague University of Economics and Business, Prague, Czechia, room SB 225, and online (link TBA)
+Location: Prague University of Economics and Business, Prague, Czechia, room SB 225, and online (Zoom)

 Organizing team: Vojtěch Svátek, Ondřej Zamazal, Kateřina Haniková, Dana Malcová (DSXAI, Prague University of Economics and Business)